Equine therapy gives veterans new path post-service

 “Meeting new people has been more beneficial than I really thought of at the beginning,” Hitchens said.
 “I thought I was just going to be riding horses, but taking care of them, learning personalities…it’s exciting.”

-The goal is to help people ages three and up with mental, physical and emotional disabilities.
+The goal is to help people ages 3 and up with mental, physical, and emotional disabilities.

 “The real heroes in our program are our riders and our horses,” Rotz said.
 “To just see how they interact with each other just makes us feel like we’re doing the right thing…a good job.”